-Our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates beneficially own 70.2% of our outstanding common stock as of September 13, 2021.
+Our executive officers, directors and current beneficial owners of five percent or more of our common stock and their respective affiliates beneficially own a majority of our outstanding common stock.
 As a result, these persons, acting together, would be able to significantly influence all matters requiring stockholder approval, including the election and removal of directors, any merger, consolidation, sale of all or substantially all of our assets, or other significant corporate transactions.